Very Cold Hardy Sabal

 Whatever it is, it has been a very cold hardy palm with specimens enduring single digit or below zero temperatures in Tulsa, Oklahoma, Raleigh and New Bern, NC as well as other areas.

-Below are some photos of my largest specimen from among 6 small seedlings obtained in 1986.
+Below are some photos of my largest specimen from among 6 small seedlings ordered from Woodlanders on 11-24-1986.
 The seedlings were grown on to 5 gallon containers and this one was planted here in 1991

 Gary Hollar, Gary's Nursery, New Bern, NC 2005